-I used Nira (Chinese chives) here instead of cabbage and green onions like we used in our regular Gyoza Recipe.
+We used Nira (Chinese chives) here instead of cabbage and green onions like we used in our regular Gyoza Recipe.
 Nira has a wonderful garlicky aroma that is perfect for Gyoza.
-It can be find at Asian supermarkets.
+It can be found at Asian supermarkets.
 If you can’t get it, however, don’t worry about it.
 Just substitute green onions and grated garlic.
+We used a food processor to make a shrimp paste, but you can also chop some or all of the shrimp more coarsely to make different textures.

-I placed Gyoza pieces in a circle manner on a pan to fry, but you can fry them however you like.
-If you are using a smaller pan, cook in batches.
-Also if you are new to Gyoza making, please watch our Gyoza video, and hopefully it will help you form the Gyoza.
+If you are new to Gyoza making, please watch our Gyoza video, and hopefully it will help you form the Gyoza.
+Let’s make Gyoza together!

 - 12oz (350g) shrimp, peeled and de-veined, tails removed

-- 1 cup Nira (Chinese chive), chopped finely
+- 1 cup Nira (Chinese chives), chopped finely

 - 1 1/2 Tbsp soy sauce